How to Shuffle PowerPoint Slides Randomly

 Randomize Function in VBA

-There are many sequences or orders to generate pseudo-random numbers via VBA which are called seeds.
+randomizes the order of generating random numbers.
+There are many sequences or orders to generate pseudo-random numbers in VBA called seeds.

 Int((upperbound - lowerbound + 1) * Rnd + lowerbound)

-Here, upperbound is the highest number in the range, and lowerbound is the lowest number in the range.
-So, if I wanted to generate a number between 5 and 10, my code would be Int(10 – 5 + 1) * Rnd + 5
+The upperbound and lowerbound are the highest and lowest number in our range.
+Hence, in order to generate a number between 5 and 10: Int((10 – 5 + 1) * Rnd) + 5

 .

-You can assign (store) this value to an integer variable and refer it.
-In this case, I stored it in RSN and it represented the changing random number.
+You can assign (store) this value to an integer variable in order to use the value.
+In this case, we store it in RSN

 LastSlide = 8